-Nestled on the banks of the Murray River in the heart of Victoria's food bowl, Swan Hill serves up no end of boating and fishing opportunities, fine food and wine, and offers an excellent opportunity to learn all about pioneer history.
+Nestled on the banks of the Murray River in the heart of Victoria's food bowl, Swan Hill serves up boating and fishing opportunities, fine food and wine, and the chance to learn all about the region's pioneer history.

 Experience some of the most unspoilt and rugged sections of the Murray River as it winds its way through a 10-kilometre section of state park land.
-Take a bushwalk through the Nyah Vinifera State Forest, get out on the water in the 105-year-old Paddle Steamer Pyap, or take an overnight trip on a houseboat and see the river at your own pace.
+Take a bushwalk through the Nyah Vinifera State Forest or cross the bridge for a stroll around Pental Island.
+To see the river at your own pace, take an overnight trip on a houseboat.

 A rich river history